karlrees/docker_bedrockserver/README.md

 Note that level-name is a special property that is set by the WORLD environment variable, as opposed to MCPROP_LEVEL-NAME.

+You will need to restart the container for the changes to take effect.

-*Server properties may also be changed using a custom server.properties file, created using the method below.*
+*Server properties may instead be changed using a custom worldname.server.properties file in the "config" folder, per the technique below.*

 ## Custom permissions / whitelist / resource files and folders

 You can change your permissions.json file, whitelist.json file, resource directories, and so forth, by mounting the /config folder to an external volume and making changes from there.
 These are all linked to the appropriate locations on the server when the conatiner is started.

 ### Multiple Servers